 - Dump trucks.

 Now, what you should really be comparing are the advantages of partnering up with a leasing company.
 Since there are tons of companies able to get you a loan against machinery, you need to find the best one to partner up with for better cash flows.

 For starters, companies like Trust Capital have advantages such as these:

 - Free up equity to invest in your small business.

 - Improve cash flow for operating expenses.

 - Get the latest revenue-producing equipment or technology you need.

 - Trade in value.

-- Lower monthly payments than with a loan.
+- Lower monthly payments than with a business loan.

 - Non-debt liability on balance sheet.

-Companies with flexible loan against machinery payments should be at the top of your list.
+Companies with flexible equipment loan payments should be at the top of your list.
 For example, Trust Capital can offer flexible payment plans such as these:

 - Seasonally Varied: Matches payment plans to a business's uneven cash flow.